 Photo by ja ma /Unsplash

 Beyond their importance in fueling workouts, fruits and vegetables have very concrete disease-fighting functions.
 Specifically, they lower blood pressure and cholesterol, two things whose rising levels are directly linked to cardiovascular disease.
 It’s not a secret that nutrition has a life or death importance, but how seriously do we treat this fact?
-Not so much—at least based on the numbers presented in the study, which really just emphasizes the need to recognize this crucial link between nutrition and disease; to see beyond the notion of nutrition as a ‘good deed’ and more as a necessity.
+Not so much—at least based on the numbers presented in the study, which really just emphasizes the need to recognize this crucial link between nutrition and disease.

 If you need more convincing, here are more details about the study: